Peixekru/aimg_to_txt_web/README.md

 Objective Description: Provides straightforward, factual descriptions of the content in the images.
 Live Description: Offers a more dynamic and detailed narrative of the images.
-Translation: Converts text within images into different languages, broadening the application’s usability for non-native speakers.
+Translation: Converts image within text into different languages.

 # Historical Storage: